kiboschool/course-programming-1/src/lessons/files/basic_file_operations.md

 >>> f.readline()
 ```

-Moreover, there is the need to sometimes to get all lines of a file into a list.
+Moreover, there is sometimes the need to get all lines of a file into a list.
 Python provides a method called `readlines()` to perform this:
 ```
 >>> f.readlines()
 ['Welcome to the Programming 1 at Kibo\n', 'This is the first time we use files!\n', 'The file has three lines\n']